replicatedhq/docs/docs/reference/integration-api/status-api.md

 +++
 date = "2016-07-03T04:12:27Z"
 title = "Status API"
-description = "Read the current application version, release notes, pending updates and apply updates" weight = "554" categories = [ "Integration API" ]
+description = "Provides endpoints for your application to report various kinds of status information back to the management console" weight = "554" categories = [ "Integration API" ]
 +++